sunglocto/xmpp.how/How To Use XMPP.md

 > How do I make my own room?

 There are many things about XMPP which do not apply to typical chat platforms.
 Clients do a good job obscuring these quirks, but they tend to rear their ugly head once you use the protocol extensively.

+We've covered all you need to know in order to get on XMPP and begin chatting.
+But if you want to know the ex